Winter-4/Daniel_BlueStampPortfolio/index.md

 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE --->

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jv5230nLu1c?si=5IgLsPRPFiSzR8Pm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone --->
+For my second milestone, I implemented a bluetooth module that is paired with the main body to take inputs and translate them into motor actions.
+The bluetooth takes inputs from the accelerometer and gyroscope, being processed by the Arduino Nano R3 on the master module.
+Then, the information is transferred (via Bluetooth) into the "slave" bluetooth module in order to be processed by an Arduino UNO and then outputted by an L298 motor controller with DC motors.
+What has surprised me the most was comprehensibility of the input process on the hand-mounted bluetooth module, where the data is printed in the Arduino IDE module.
+A previous challenge I overcame was the bluetooth connection process: it was surprisingly complex and took a long time to troubleshoot through.
+Before completing the final milestone, I will fix the consistency of power outage within the motors, as well as fix the battery output so that I do not have to use the power of my computer to power the motors.

 # First Milestone 🦿